marioluisrocha/chord_suggester/README.md

 2. Enrich it with artist and song names from Spotify
 3. Explore and analyze the chord progressions and metadata

+## Things I'm working on right now

+I'm planning to link the songs to another dataset containing their lyrics, such as the Genius dataset, and train a model on the lyrics to cross the chord progressions to the general sentiment of the songs.

+I also am working on a remapper for the chords on the dataset to make it key agnostic.

 ## Requirements

 - Python 3.6+